 The British Museum also worked with Samsung to reopen the Samsung Digital Discovery Centre and launch a digital learning programme for teenagers.
 Together, they also announced a further 35,000 places for school children across the UK on its ‘Virtual Visits’ scheme.

-London museums dominate the next few spaces on the list, with Tate Modern coming in at 6th place.
-Like almost all the UK museums featured, it also saw an increase in visitors last year, up by 4.6 from 5,829,000.
+London museums dominate the next few spaces on our list of the world’s most visited museums, with Tate Modern coming in at 6th place.

 Visitors to Tate Modern can explore Tate’s collection of British and international modern and contemporary art from 1900 to the present.
 Tate Museum is housed in one of London’s historic buildings, the former Bankside Power Station.
 Here, it is able to display very large pieces in the huge Turbine Hall.

-Founded in 2000, Tate Modern celebrates its 20th anniversary this year and had a series of events planned, before COVID-19 struck.
-This included a special immersive exhibition by Japanese artist Yayoi Kusama featuring her ‘Infinity Rooms’.
+Founded in 2000, Tate Modern celebrated its 20th anniversary in 2020 and had a series of events planned, before COVID-19 struck.
+This included a special immersive exhibition by Japanese artist Yayoi Kusama featuring her ‘Infinity Rooms’ (pictured above).

-A popular tourist destination in the city centre, it first opened in 1824.
+A popular tourist destination in the city centre, the National Gallery first opened in 1824.
 The iconic building in Trafalgar Square holds a collection of over 2,300 paintings, which date from the mid-13th century to 1900.